|

 conferred on de Broglie for his discovery.

-is inversely proportional to its momentum :
+wavelength of a particle is inversely proportional to its momentum :

 |